lineality/Online_Voting_Using_One_Time_Pads/README.md

 The view taken here is that 'voting' is a science-like process.
 Voting is based on procedures, numbers, measurements, feedback, and data.
 Voting is not based on not-operationally-defined essences, reifications, fears, dramas, feelings, threats, wishes, trust, authorization, belief-ness, faith, tradition, habit, permission, labels, etc. A vote is like a physical piece of machined metal; A vote exists or does not exist with the measurable features that it has, and these measurable features are and must be measurable and confirm-able by anyone who measures it.
 Any group of people who carry out the STEM math-science-data process of best-practice-voting have performed voting in a way that can be audited, measured, repeated, clearly discussed, and published.
 No group of people can skip or shortcut required STEM math-science-data processes without having skipped those required STEM math-science-data processes.
 As with a surgeon washing their hands before surgery, "trust" is a term better used to mean that you trust the surgeon IS following best practice, though even then it is best to verify without trust.
 But under no circumstances can (so called) 'trust' replace or permit the skipping of required processes for people or groups, however much disinformation may demand and violently seek to enforce exemptions from required best practice.
 In other words, if a person or group says "You MUST trust me, so I do NOT need to wash my hands before performing surgery on you, or processing your vote, in a best practice auditable way", you are by definition being subjected to violence, coercion, fraud, disinformation, and classically-defined tyranny.

+# Conceptual Note on Identification & Verification
+## Voter Identification, Voting-Office Identification, And One-Time-Pads
+One way of looking at the use of one time pads when voting (entirely setting aside the topic of online or computer networks) is that having the voter (and the voting-office) produce a one-time pad during registration for use during an election the same as issuing a voter a form of voter-id (and also giving the voting-office a verification id that the voter can check).
+There are various advantages to using a one-time pad over a declaratory-seal-of-much-specialness or other fuzzy form of identification.
+Anyone can counterfeit a 'super-special-seal', but you cannot counterfeit a matching one-time-pad.
+And the one-time-pad can be used with the same robustness whether it is in-person, a paper envelope in the mail, by telegraph or telephone, or over a network like the internet.

+Like anything else, 'social engineering' and physical disruption are not prevented by a one time pad or a voter id.
+If the earth is destroyed by an asteroid, or a person is murdered or dies, or a voting office is hit by a tornado, or a persuasive neighbor influences and convinces the voter to not participate in the upcoming election by 'choice,' these issues cannot be solved as part of solving the solve-able problems of varification and identification.

 # Proposed Steps for Secure Online Voting